fooy/amlogic-s9xxx-armbian/README.md

 - ### Only import GitHub Action for Armbian rebuild

-You can use other methods to build the Armbian system, or use the general version of the firmware officially provided by Armbian, and only import the Action from this repository in the process control file .github/workflows/.yml to rebuild Armbian to adapt to the use of Amlogic S9xxx series boxes, code show as below:
+You can use other methods to build the Armbian system.
+Or use [Armbian](https://armbian.tnahosting.net/dl/) officially provided [lepotato](https://armbian.tnahosting.net/dl/lepotato/archive/) and other branch firmware. and only import the Action from this repository in the process control file .github/workflows/.yml to rebuild Armbian to adapt to the use of Amlogic S9xxx series boxes, code show as below:

 ```yaml
 - name: Rebuild Armbian for Amlogic s9xxx